• Skip to primary navigation

 Serving suggestions

-These pancakes are perfect for breakfast or brunch, and are delicious drizzled with maple syrup and served with bananas, fresh berries and coconut yogurt.
+These pancakes are perfect for breakfast or brunch, and are delicious drizzled with maple syrup or vegan caramel sauce and served with bananas, fresh berries and coconut yogurt.

 Substitutions you can make